Generative AI and Sales Productivity: Field Experiments in Online Retail: Main Results: Model, Estimation, and Additional Outcomes

 In addition to the main experiment comparing an auto-response indicating service unavailability (``No Service") with a GenAI chatbot service (``GenAI Reply"), we also studied three supplementary experiments: (1) ``No Service" versus ``GenAI+Human Reply", where consumers initially interacted with a GenAI chatbot and unresolved issues were escalated to human agents; (2) ``Human Reply", where consumers were exclusively served by human agents, versus ``GenAI Reply"; (3) ``Human Reply" versus ``GenAI+Human Reply". \\

-In Table \ref{table:Results of Pre-sale Service Chatbot}, Columns (1)–(4) report effects when the treatment is GenAI Reply, and Columns (5)–(8) report effects for GenAI+Human Reply.
-Within each set, Columns (1)–(2) and (5)–(6) use No Serice as the control, while Columns (3)–(4) and (7)–(8) use Human Reply as the control.
-Focusing on the comparison between the No Service control and the GenAI Reply treatment (Cols.
-1–2), we continue to find sizable productivity improvements: the conversion rate rises by 21.7\% and sales increase by 16.3\% (both significant at the 1\% level).
-When the No Service control is compared with the GenAI+Human Reply treatment (Cols.
-5–6), the gains are even larger—conversion improves by 29.0\% and sales by 25.0\%—indicating complementarities between GenAI and human agents.
-Using Human Reply as the control, the GenAI Reply treatment shows no statistically significant differences in either conversion or sales (Cols.
-3–4), suggesting that the GenAI chatbot matches the quality of human service but does not outperform it.
-By contrast, relative to the Human Reply control, the GenAI+Human Reply treatment yields a small, statistically insignificant increase in conversion (4.8\%) and a marginally significant 11.5\% increase in sales (Cols.
-7–8), implying that the hybrid approach can enhance revenue even when benchmarked against human agents.
-Table \ref{table:IM of Pre-sale Service Chatbot} reports the Cart Value in the Pre-sale Service Chatbot experiment.
-We find that all Cart Values are statistically insignificant.
+Table \ref{table:Results of Pre-sale Service Chatbot} presents the impact of the GenAI chatbot on sales, while Table \ref{table:IM of Pre-sale Service Chatbot} reports its effects on conversion rates and cart value.
+In both tables, Columns (1)–(2) report effects when the treatment is GenAI Reply, and Columns (3)–(4) report effects for GenAI+Human Reply.
+Within each set, Columns (1) and (3) use No Service as the control, while Columns (2) and (4) use Human Reply as the control. \\

+Focusing on the comparison between the No Service control and the GenAI Reply treatment (Column 1), we continue to find sizable sales productivity improvements: sales increase by 16.3\% and conversion rate rises by 21.7\% (both significant at the 1\% level).
+Using Human Reply as the control (Column 2), the GenAI Reply treatment shows no statistically significant differences in either sales or conversion, suggesting that the GenAI chatbot matches the quality of human service but does not outperform it.
+When the No Service control is compared with the GenAI+Human Reply treatment (Column 3), the gains are even larger—sales improve by 25.0\% and conversion by 29.0\%—indicating complementarities between GenAI and human agents.
+By contrast, relative to the Human Reply control (Column 4), the GenAI+Human Reply treatment yields a marginally significant 11.5\% increase in sales, with no statistically significant change in conversion (4.8\%), implying that the hybrid approach can enhance revenue even when benchmarked against human agents.
+Finally, Table \ref{table:IM of Pre-sale Service Chatbot} shows that all estimated effects on cart value are statistically insignificant.